golemfactory/golem-architecture/arch-snapshot/arch.md

   Node8 -.- Node5
   Node9 -.- Node7
 ```
-All neighbors of `Node 3` already know the Offer so propagation ends
+All neighbors of `Node 3` are already aware of the Offer, so the propagation process concludes.
 ```mermaid
 flowchart LR
   Node1((Node 1))